 How much does a birth injury lawyer cost?

 Porter Law Group handles birth injury cases on a contingency-fee basis.
 You pay nothing upfront.
-Our fee is a percentage of the recovery, collected only if we win.
+You owe no fee unless we win.
 If we do not recover compensation for your family, you owe nothing.

 What Clients Say About Porter Law Group